sebastien-zhou/documentation-ia-product/documentation/igrc-platform/dashboards/dashboard-advanced-configation.md

 User dashboards must be manually transfered between the different customer environments (_e.g._ dev, test, production) or backed-up using the export/import feature.

 **Project dashboards**, on the other hand, are not specific to a customer, they address a common need and are delivered inside a facet or an app, just like pages, views and rules.

-<br>Project dashboards are stored as `.dashboard` files inside the project in the specific `webportal/dashboards/` folder or a facet sub-folder.
+Project dashboards are stored as `.dashboard` files inside the project in the specific `webportal/dashboards/` folder or a facet sub-folder.

-<br>Contrary to user dashboards, project dashboards will be shared between customers that use the same app or facet and across different environments - dev , test, production - of the same customer as long as the web portal references the same project.
+Contrary to user dashboards, project dashboards will be shared between customers that use the same app or facet and across different environments - dev , test, production - of the same customer as long as the web portal references the same project.
 Dashboard project included in the project will automatically appear in the web portal to authorized users, without having to manually import them.

 ### Create a Project Dashboard